 The Cathedral's Paintings Are By Rubens, Antwerp's Hometown Genius

-While magnificent to behold, Gothic cathedrals are not all that uncommon in Europe.
-But Gothic cathedrals flaunting the work of legendary painter Peter Paul Rubens are rare.
+Gothic cathedrals flaunting the work of legendary painter Peter Paul Rubens are rare.
 The Cathedral of Our Lady flaunts four masterpieces by this master of the Flemish Baroque style, painted over a period of 15 years.
-There's more: Our Lady contains many other masterworks in paint, marble, and sculpted wood.
+And Our Lady contains many other masterworks in paint, marble, and sculpted wood.

 Antwerp Sparkles with Diamonds